omaroskars/redux_compact/README.md

 }
 ```

-_\*Note: The request status will always be `null` for synchronous actions_

 ### Async Action

-To create an asynchronous action you simply need to implement the `request()` method as a `Future`.
-The middleware then `awaits` the request and calls the reduce method with a `RequestStatus`.
-As your request executes the values of `Request Status` change allowing you to make state changes accordingly.
+To create an asynchronous action you simply need to implement the `makeRequest()` method as a `Future`.
+As your request executes the values of `request` instance variable change allowing you to make state changes accordingly.

-The `RequestStatus` is an object that contains:
+The `request` object contains:

-- **isLoading:** `true` if a request is in flight, `false` otherwise
+- **loading:** `true` if a request is in flight, `false` otherwise
 - **error:** `dynamic` if an error occurs, `null` otherwise
 - **data**: `dynamic` if the request is successful, `null` otherwise